johnosbb/CeaiveEditor/README.md

 | Stop Words | A stop word is a commonly used word (such as “the”, “a”, “an”, “in”) that we may wish to ignore when processing language.
 NLTK(Natural Language Toolkit) in python has a list of stopwords stored in 16 different languages.
 We can use these tables to eliminate these stop words when processing text for some aspects of style analysis.
 | Synonym | a word or phrase that means exactly or nearly the same as another word or phrase in the same language, for example shut is a synonym of close.
 | Synset | In Natural Language Processing a Synset or Synonym-set is a grouping of synonymous words that express the same concept.
 Some of the words have only one Synset and some have several.
+| Stemming | In Natural Language Processing, stemming is the process of reducing inflected (or sometimes derived) words to their word stem, base or root form—generally a written word form.
+The stem need not be identical to the morphological root of the word; it is usually sufficient that related words map to the same stem, even if this stem is not in itself a valid root.
+| Lemmatisation | Lemmatisation (or lemmatization) in linguistics is the process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the word's lemma, or dictionary form.
+Lemmatisation is closely related to stemming.
+The difference is that a stemmer operates on a single word without knowledge of the context, and therefore cannot discriminate between words which have different meanings depending on part of speech.

 ## Libraries